zhangjiangen11/interactive_grid_gdextension/docs/pandoc/demo.md

 ## 3 - Player scene and input actions

 - __Create the player scene.__
-  - Click +, select 3D Scene.
+  - New scene, Select 3D Scene.
   - Choose Node3D
   - Rename it "PawnPlayer".